rolypolytoy/synthesis/README.md

 It should output, in the same repository, a file called netlist.v, or sky130.v

 Or, if you don't want to have to even go through synthesis, refer to netlist.v or sky130.v.

+## RTL to GDSII

+Currently working on checking if A2O can be fully run on OpenLANE from RTL to GDSII.